ducdonghiem/fund_opt/README.md

 - `harvest_genetic.py`: A solution to the Harvest Problem using genetic algorithm.

+- `harvest_CSP.py`: A solution to the Harvest Problem using constraint programming.

+- `harvest_MIP.py`: A solution to the Harvest Problem using integer linear programming.

 - `read_data.py`:  Reads the data text file and returns N, m, M, d, s, e and n.

 ## Usage